zuzanna01/zuzanna01/README.md

 # Welcome to my GitHub Profile

-I am a third year student at the Warsaw University of Technology and looking for my first commercial experience in IT. :computer:
+I am a third year student at the Warsaw University of Technology and looking for my first commercial experience in IT.

 On my profile you will find many programs related to medicine field cause I am studying biomedical engineering.